Rule-Based Dimensions

-Rule-based dimensions, available via the Flexera Rule-Based Dimensions API, are flexible, user-defined dimensions you can use to view your organization’s cost data categorized in groups that fit your particular business needs.
-With rule-based dimensions, you can automatically group costs to a business unit, department, product, project or any other dimension, and you can combine rules to meaningful categories for cost reporting and analysis.
+Rule-based dimensions are flexible, user-defined dimensions you can use to view your organization’s cost data categorized in groups that fit your business needs.
+With rule-based dimensions, you can automatically group costs to a business unit, department, product, project, or any other dimension, and you can combine rules to meaningful categories for cost reporting and analysis.

-Users can apply rule-based dimensions on the Cloud Dashboards and the Billing Center Tabular View to look at their costs from meaningful new perspectives and provide new insights important to their business.
+You can apply rule-based dimensions on the Cloud Dashboards and the Tabular View to look at their costs from meaningful new perspectives and provide new insights important to their business.
+You can manage the rule-based dimensions:

 Flexera One Role Prerequisite

-Important:The Manage rule-based dimensions role is required to create and modify rule-based dimensions.
+Important:The Manage organization or Manage rule-based dimensions role is required to create and modify rule-based dimensions.
 For complete descriptions of each role available in Flexera One, see Flexera One Roles.

 Uses for Rule-Based Dimensions